Director of Academic Affairs

 Primary Professional Areas of Interest

 Research FocusDr.
-Marcia Nahikian-Nelms’ research is driven from both her responsibilities in curricular teaching and clinical education.
+Marcia Nahikian-Nelms’ research is driven from both her responsibilities in curricular teaching, education and administrative responsibilities for curricular oversight and faculty teaching development.
 Her research goals are as follows:

 - To provide synthesis and development of evidence based medical nutrition therapy to support clinical practice

-- To assess the effectiveness of alternative teaching environments for use in dietetic education and higher education
+- To assess the effectiveness of alternative teaching environments for use in health sciences education

 - To provide clinical nutrition expertise for ongoing research projects within the OSU College of Medicine, the Wexner Medical Center, Nationwide Children’s Hospital, community partners and our graduate program.

-Nahikian-Nelms ML, Roth SL.
-Medical Nutrition Therapy: A Case Study Approach.
-5e.
-Belmont CA: Cengage Learning, 2016.
+Nelms, M. Roberts K. Medical Nutrition Therapy: A Case Study Approach.
+6e.
+Stanford: Cengage Learning, 2022.

 Holthaus V, Rohrig L, Justice S, Kirkpatrick B, McClerking C, Thomas E, Legg J, Sergakis G, Nahikian- Nelms ML.
 The Impact of Interprofessional Simulation on Dietetic Student Perception of Communication, Decision-Making, Roles, and Self-Efficacy.
 Topics in Clinical Nutrition.
 2015; 30: 127-142.